vlbrown/Springboard-Data-Science/README.md

 # Springboard Data Science
-Springboard (Data Science Career Track) -- July 2019
+Springboard (Data Science Career Track) -- [July 2019 - January 2020]

 The [https://www.springboard.com/career-track/](Data Science Career Track) course is an intensive, six-month program designed to prepare enrollees for a data science career.
 This "bootcamp" was designed for people with prior experience in statistics and programming, such as software developers, analysts, and finance professionals.